The Latest: Trump thanks police and troops as DC crackdown on crime and immigration intensifies

 Russia launched 574 drones and 40 ballistic and cruise missiles overnight, in one of its biggest aerial attacks on Ukraine of the year, the Ukrainian Air Force said Thursday, while a recent diplomatic push to stop the three-year war is trying to gain momentum.

 The attack mostly targeted western regions of the country, the air force said, where much of the military aid provided by Ukraine's Western allies is believed to be delivered and stored.
-The strikes intensified even after Trump's talks with Russian President Vladimir Putin in Alaska and Ukrainian President Volodymyr Zelenskyy and European leaders at the White House.
+The strikes intensified even after Trump's talks with Russia's Putin in Alaska and Ukraine's Zelenskyy and European leaders at the White House.

 Zelenskyy said Russia carried out the attack “as if nothing were changing at all.”